-Visiting Scholars & Postdoctoral Fellows
+Visiting Faculty, Scholars, & Postdoctoral Fellows

-Visiting Assistant Professor
+Visiting Associate Professor of Classics

 Byron MacDougall earned his PhD in Classics from Brown in 2015 with a dissertation entitled "Gregory of Nazianzus and Christian Festival Rhetoric."
 His research interests focus on Classical rhetoric and philosophy in Late Antique and Byzantine literature.
 Before returning to Brown, he held research fellowships at Dumbarton Oaks, the University of Vienna, and Princeton.
 A former secondary school Classics teacher, his publications cover topics including the Cappadocian Fathers, the Ancient Greek and Latin novels, and the reception of Plato from the Second Sophistic to Byzantium.